MicrosoftDocs/azure-docs/articles/cognitive-services/language-service/text-analytics-for-health/how-to/call-api.md

 ## Features

 Text Analytics for health performs Named Entity Recognition (NER), relation extraction, entity negation and entity linking on English-language text to uncover insights in unstructured clinical and biomedical text.
-See the [entity categories](../concepts/health-entity-categories.md) returned by the Health API for a full list of supported entities.
+See the [entity categories](../concepts/health-entity-categories.md) returned by Text Analytics for health for a full list of supported entities.
 For information on confidence scores, see the [transparency note](/legal/cognitive-services/text-analytics/transparency-note#general-guidelines-to-understand-and-improve-performance?context=/azure/cognitive-services/text-analytics/context/context).

 > [!TIP]
 > If you want to start using this feature, you can follow the [quickstart article](../quickstart.md) to get started.
 You can also make example requests using [Language Studio](../../language-studio.md) without needing to write code.